-What is Amazon Mechanical Turk?
+What Is Amazon Mechanical Turk (MTurk)?

-For those who don't know, Amazon Mechanical Turk, or MTurk, is a 'crowdsource' program where you earn money online by performing basic tasks (known as "Hits") for employers (known as "Requesters").
+For those who don't know, Amazon Mechanical Turk, or MTurk, is a "crowdsource" program where you earn money online by performing basic tasks (known as "HITs") for employers (known as "Requesters").

-The Main Pros and Cons of Amazon MTurk
+Advantages and Disadvantages of Amazon MTurk

-Rather than write a formal Mechanical Turk review, I've listed the main pluses and minuses of MTurk in a pros and cons format below.
+Rather than write a formal Mechanical Turk review, I've listed the main pluses and minuses of MTurk in a pros-and-cons format below.

-You can work from home.
+- You can work from home.

-You can pick and choose the jobs that you want to do.
+- You can pick and choose the jobs that you want to do.

-It's free to sign up.
+- It's free to sign up.

-The payments can be stingy (and they seem to be getting stingier as time goes on).
+- The payments can be stingy (and they seem to be getting stingier as time goes on).